sp20-swei-Team22/supply-front-end/readME.txt

 Supply Frontend ReadMe

+Functionality and Connections: (Will have the same content in the /supply-back-end/readMe.txt, so can skip this part if you already read that)
+User will open start at our login.html, after credential validation, they are redirected to our dashboard.html.
+Onload, our dashboard will make a GET request to our fleetHandler(not implemented as of this current update) to fetch fleet data and vehicles of said fleet(s) and load them into our table(s).
+From there the user will be able to see tables of their fleet(s) and a bulletin that will display potentially urgent messages and quickfixes that may need their attention

+1. Login (input credentials)
+2. Credential validation (input is POSTed to login.py to check DB) 3a.
+Fail, (reprompt credentials)
+3b.
+Pass, (redirected to dashboard.html)
+4. Dashboard (onload will make GET request for fleet manager's fleet info to populate tables and bulletin)

+File Structure:
 /dashboard
     # This will be the immediate page that the fleet manager will encounter after login.
     # The components of it will be a welcome header, drawers that contain tables and actions buttons